johnanvik/devops-colouring/Sprint 3/Business.md

 | Bird | https://www.online-coloring.com/26-printables-birds/ | 1 | 4 | 16 | - |

- ## Accept and Pay for Drawings
+ ## Sprint Execution
-- Examine the issues with the Production status.
+1. Examine the issues with the Production status.
    - If your expectations are met, change the issue's status to Accepted.
    - If your expectations are not met, add a comment about what is wrong and set the issue's status to Development for the team that created it.
       - You immediately reject any drawing for a development team that has not asked what your expectations are!
+1. Continue adding new drawing requests, if there are no items in Production.

+## Sprint Review
+Discuss with your team (Business) the following three questions:
+1. What are the top two things that went well?
+1. What are the top two things that did not go so well?
+1. What are two changes your team would like to make in the next sprint?

+## Sprint Retrospective
+Complete the Sprint Retrospective Survey (URL) as team.